Life As an Electromechanical Engineering Technologist

 - Electro-Mechanical Technologist

-In 2016, there was an estimated number of 76,800 jobs in the United States for Electromechanical Engineering Technologist.
+There were about 76,800 jobs for Electromechanical Engineering Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Electromechanical Engineering Technologist by 2026.
 There will be an estimated 7,100 positions for Electromechanical Engineering Technologist per year.

 The states with the most job growth for Electromechanical Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.